zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ## Background

-_In the following I want to shortly explain a bit more of the background of the exporting and importing into Operate.
+_In the following I want to shortly explain a bit more the background of how the exporting and importing plays together.
 If you are already aware feel free to jump to the [next section](#chaos-experiment)._

 ---